lauorozco13/swapi/README.md

 - `npm build`: Builds the app for production.
 - `npm test`: Runs the jest test runner.
 - `npm eject`: Ejects from the `create-react-app` setup.
 Use with caution.

-## Wrapping Up:

-Once you've completed the challenge, please push your solution to a git repository.
-Be prepared to discuss your decisions, as we'll be diving into your submission during a follow-up interview.

-Best of luck with the challenge!
-Embrace the opportunity, enjoy the process, and remember - may the force be with you! 🌌